MontyTRC89/TombEngine/README.md

 # Credits

-**Not in order of importance**

-**Sorry if you have been missed on the list, please let us know and we can add you to the credit list.**

 ## Developers
 - MontyTRC (Project Leader)
+- ChocolateFan
+- Gancian
+- Krys
 - Lwmte
+- Moooonyeah (Jumanji)
+- Raildex
+- RicardoLuis0
 - Sezz
-- Troye
-- ChocolateFan
-- Krys
+- Stranger1992
 - Squidshire (Hispidence)
-- RicardoLuis0
-- Raildex
 - TokyoSU
-- Gancian
+- Troye
 - WolfCheese

+## Quality Assurance / Testing
+- Caesum
+- Dustie
+- JoeyQuint
+- Kamillos
+- Kubsy
+- Lgg_productions
-- Moooonyeah (Jumanji)
+- Lore

-## Testers
 - Stranger1992
 - RemRem
-- Kubsy
-- Kamillos
-- Caesum
-- Lore
 - WolfCheese

-- Dustie
-- Lgg_productions
-- JoeyQuint
+**Sorry if you have been missed on the list, please let us know and we can add you to the credit list.**